PuneetRawatFL/nodejs/README.md

 ### 9. Provide a detailed explanation of the CommonJS module system in Node.js.
 How does it differ from ES6 modules?

 The CommonJS module system is the default module system used in Node.js.
-It defines a simple way to create reusable modules and load them into our Node.js applications.
+It defines a simple way to create reusable modules and load them into Node.js applications.

 #### CommonJS Module System: